 By archiving clients you no longer see, you can better manage your client list, helping you easily identify active clients and those who have completed care.
+It also helps to better understand how care is concluded.

 When you archive a client, you’ll be prompted to select a reason for concluding care in the dropdown.

-To better understand how care is concluded, we’ve outlined various categories that describe when and why care is completed.
+We’ve outlined various categories that describe when and why care is completed.

 Completed Care - Met Goals